arcology-network/concurrentlib/README.md

 [Arcology Network](https://arcology.network) offers a suite of Solidity APIs customized for concurrent programming tasks.
 This package includes the Solidity APIs for  smart contract developers to fully utilize the power of **Arcology's parallel execution** capabilities.

 >>Please be aware that all the libraries in the package are specifically designed for Arcology Network only.
+They are not going to bring any benefits to Ethereum or other blockchain platforms.

 <h2> Installation <img align="center" height="32" src="./img/cloud-download.svg">  </h2>